In the early years, I know I often times led out of my desire to please others.

-As I experienced the ups-and-downs of leadership, I realized that I needed to incorporate what I “knew” to be true from God’s Word, and what I saw to be true from God’s Work, into something that could help lead me, as I guided others.But God uses life and leadership lessons to forge a leader’s core values.
+As I experienced the ups-and-downs of leadership, I realized that I needed to guided by what I “knew” to be true, as opposed to what others said was the truth.
+God uses life and the various encounters we face as we lead leadership to forge lessons that become core values.

-Authentic leaders have a strong, internal compass that serves to guide them and their leadership.
+Authentic leaders develop over time, a strong, internal compass that serves to guide them and their leadership.
 CORE VALUES are those summation statements that become anchors in the midst of the storms.
 They are more than statements of belief.
 They are shaped by God into the life and fabric of a leader’s behavior.
-They become a leader’s nonnegotiables.
+They become a leader’s non-negotiables.

 In Ephesians 4, Paul tells us that Christ has given to His Church leaders who are His gifts to lead His Bride forward.
 These leaders are to be an equipping force that builds the character and strength of the Church to withstand the challenges to doctrine and faith.
 The Result: “Then we will no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of teaching and by the cunning and craftiness of people in their deceitful scheming.”
 (Eph.
 4:14)